I’ve prepared this practical guide for people starting out with wedding photography and looking to start second shooting at weddings.

-In order of importance, to 1) to build a portfolio, 2) gain experience with weddings and 3) earn money while my own business was still getting off the ground after moving to the US.
+In order of importance, to 1) to build a portfolio, 2) gain experience with weddings and 3) earn money while my own business was getting off the ground after moving to the US.

-There are so many articles on this subject already out there, so to avoid repeating the same sentiments, I’ve stuck to practical help and reflecting a little more personally on my own hard-won recent experience.
+I also choose to reflect a little more personally on my own hard-won recent experience.
 I’ve been where you are, and I’m willing to open up about how it’s been for me!

-Here are some of the problems that would-be second shooters face, an explanation as to what’s going on, and then my solution.
+Here are some of the problems that would-be wedding second shooters face, an explanation as to what’s going on, and then my solution.

 Send out a few emails: get work, right?

 I spend my time writing emails and sending them off to my favorite local wedding photographers.
 Not a peep back.
-‘Is my email working?’
-I wonder.

 But I’ll even work for free!
 What photographer wouldn’t want to save themselves $$$’s per wedding?

-Entering into a contract, which a lead and a second do, means valuable consideration is exchanged.
+Entering into a contract, which a lead and a second photographer do, means valuable consideration is exchanged.
 If the lead photographer is not paying you, how can they be sure you’ll be there on the wedding day?
 Will you be professional, dressed appropriately and with a stellar attitude?

 Will your work be as represented?
-Also you’re putting out big flashing warning signals that you are looking for training, which as mentioned above is not something that photographers have time for.
-(Although, you never know!
-Some might see it as an opportunity to train into their way of doing things.
+Also you’re putting out big flashing warning signs that you are looking for training rather than work.
+However, you never know!
+Some lead photographers might see it as an opportunity to train someone into their way of doing things.
 Everything is an opportunity, depending on how you look at it.

-I know that might sound harsh, but that was literally me a few years ago, unable to comprehend why my cheap rates were not appealing to other photographers (or clients for that matter).
+Personal anecdote: This was literally me a few years ago, unable to comprehend why my cheap rates were not appealing to other photographers (or clients for that matter).

 Problem: No-one is willing to give me a chance.
 All I want to do is shoot for them, and then start up my own business!
-What’s wrong with that?

 OK I’ve done all the things and I’m *really* ready!
 But wait, it’s not as easy as you said!!

-Problem: So I’ve paid my dues and have built up a solid portfolio and experience level I’m proud of.
-Now I want to try marketing myself to the top tier photographers in my area.
+Problem: So I’ve paid my dues and have built up a solid portfolio and experience level.
+Now I want to market myself to the top tier photographers in my area.

 What’s happening here?
 Catching a photographer at the exact time when they’re looking for a new contractor is not necessarily going to be easy.
 The stars have to align.
 Experienced photographers who have work to give out generally stick to the same small pool of regular go-to assistants/ second shooters / associate shooters.

 How to find second shooting gigs!